Swotfabs/champaign-planning-application/README.md

 Tuesday
  * After trying two others, managed to get google-chart working with the application.
 Edited to look the way I want it to and cleaned up the fetch() logic.

+Wednesday
+ * Cleaning, a little bit more documentation, cloning the project in an empty repository and making sure it works.

 #### Plans / ToDo
 This will likely be updated after I finish things and might not be in the final Readme at the end but it is here now.
 * ~~Get a basic template going that has the year selection and data communication between the user input and data app (should be simple).~~ (Done)